®

 Keyless entry

 Many motorcycle maker's larger models are available with a keyless entry system similar to that on most cars.
 Either the head of the key or the key's fob is a radio transmitter, actually a transponder, which communicates with the bike's computer by radio and signals it to allow starting of the engine.
 This likely seems overkill for most riders.
-The secret to why bike manufacturers are creating these systems however is that they offer such a huge theft deterence that they are virtually mandatory outside the U.S., where insurance companies have far more successfully influenced legislation protecting their interests than what is true in the U.S..
+The secret to why bike manufacturers are creating these systems however is that they offer such a huge theft deterence that they are virtually mandatory--particularly outside the U.S., where insurance companies have far more successfully influenced legislation protecting their interests than what is true in the U.S..
 In some European countries a new vehicle cannot even be insured (making it legally non-usable) if it lacks a certain level of computerized antitheft technology.
 While seemingly draconian to Americans, the fallout is Americans get what most of the world wants, like it or not, because vehicle manufacturers can afford to have separate assembly lines only to a certan point, and cannot afford sales restrictions on the part of Europe.
-Indisputable in all of this is the fact that a simple mechanical locks offers at most a few thousand unique key combinations, and in many cases, depending on the vehicle, only hundreds.
+Indisputable in all of this is the fact that simple mechanical locks offers at most a few thousand unique key combinations, and in many cases, depending on the vehicle, only hundreds.
 Keyless systems on the other hand increase security by providing combinations of codes that potentially number into the hundreds of thousands.

-Speaking of big business, the U.S. distribution and support organizations of overseas OEMs--their corporate representatives in other words--are not as proficient as one would assume the inside of a multinational corporation to be.
+The U.S. distribution and support organizations of overseas OEMs--their corporate representatives in other words--are not as proficient as one would assume.
 This is true first because the U.S. importers for the foreign manufacturers are only tenuously linked to their the manufacturers.
+They are largely independent organizations that simply have business deals with their manufacturing partner.
 Further, the acumen of these importers is in most cases not equal to that of their parent companies.
-Thus you have Canada's Bombardier, the maker of Sea-Doos and Ski-Doos, stating in a U.S. publication that horsepower is an amount of work.
-Any beginning physics student knows is incorrect.
-It also caused American Honda to incorrectly describe their ignition systems, Yamaha Corp of America in training literature to reverse the descriptions of vertically and horizontally split crankcases, and Kawasaki Motors Corporation U.SA. to mix up advancing and retarding of one of their bike's variable timing intake cams.
+Thus you have Canada's Bombardier, the maker of Sea-Doos and Ski-Doos, stating in a U.S. publication that horsepower is an amount of work, which any beginning physics student knows is incorrect.
+It also caused American Honda to incorrectly describe their ignition systems, Yamaha Corp of America in training literature to reverse the descriptions of vertically and horizontally split crankcases, and Kawasaki Motors Corporation U.S.A. to mix up advancing and retarding of one of their bike's variable timing intake cams.
 Speaking of Kawasaki, the serious lack of communication at the Big K also resulted in the most expensive mistake in the company's history, that of insufficiently vetting a third party in the production of Concours police bikes, with the result a recall of all these bikes that involved three and a half years and many millions of dollars.

 Big Four autonomy

+Speaking of relationships, one little known industry secret is that the Big Four actually have no control over their dealers.
+Unlike the much stricter American and most Euro brands, Honda, Yamaha, Suzuki and Kawasaki have no say in the day-to-day operations of the dealers of their products.
+They don't have input into hiring, staff qualifications, business practices, sale prices, days and hours of operation, profit margins, any of that.
+They can't even force them to get technical training, good training by the way, and often free or very low-priced.
 The reason is intriguing.
 It has to do with the so-called "Japanese invasion" of the 1960s.
 During their emergence into the American market, the Japanese made too few demands on new dealer signups.
 Their business agreements (contracts) gave the dealers too much power.
 And until the dealer goes out of business, that same ancient agreement stays effective.
 In short, the Japanese manufacturers got their dealers the easy way--too easy, really--which now costs them dearly, while the other brands got theirs the harder way, a fact now in their favor, with the result that the two sides of the industry (Japanese vs. all the rest) look very very different today.
 In a nutshell, the Japanese sell the most units but have the least control, while the rest of the industry sells the dregs but enjoys very strict, more businesslike relations with their dealers.
+Just another insider fact.

 Technical training